AI Use Cases/Professional Services

 Revenue & Operational Impact

 The downstream impact is measurable.
-When project hours are misallocated or timesheet entry lags, utilization rates drop by 3-5 percentage points - costing a 50-person firm roughly $400K annually in untracked billable time.
-Fixed-fee engagements suffer scope creep because project actuals aren't tracked in real time, eroding margins by 8-12%.
-Proposal turnaround stretches to 5-7 days because extracting historical project data from past statements of work requires manual document review, causing firms to lose competitive bids on 15-20% of qualified opportunities.
+When project hours are misallocated or timesheet entry lags, utilization slips by percentage points - and at a 50-person firm, even a few points of untracked billable time add up to hundreds of thousands of dollars a year.
+Fixed-fee engagements suffer scope creep because project actuals aren't tracked in real time, and the erosion lands directly on margin.
+Proposal turnaround stretches to days because extracting historical project data from past statements of work requires manual document review - and slow responses lose competitive bids.

 Why Generic Tools Fail